PacktPublishing/Learn-D3.js-Second-Edition/Part1/Chapter04/Tutorial/README.md

 Each individual `feature` object in this file contains the following properties:

--   `type`, which is always `Feature` in this case.
+*   `type`, which is always `Feature` in this case.
--   `id`, an optional property which, in this file, contains a unique three-letter code for a country.
+*   `id`, an optional property which, in this file, contains a unique three-letter code for a country.
--   `properties`, an object containing properties for the object.
+*   `properties`, an object containing properties for the object.
 In this file it contains a single property `name` which includes the name of the country in English.
--   `geometry`, an object containing two properties: `type` and `coordinates`.
+*   `geometry`, an object containing two properties: `type` and `coordinates`.
 The `type` property (in this file) can either be `Polygon` (a single closed shape) or `MultiPolygon` (an array of closed shapes – e.g. a country with islands).
 The coordinates are arrays of 2-element arrays containing the longitude and latitude (in this order) of each point.
-If the shape is a `MultiPolygon`, it’s coordinates are nested one array level deeper.
+If the shape is a `MultiPolygon`, its coordinates are nested one array level deeper.

 Knowing the structure of the file, we can extract data from it and use it to draw a map in a cylindrical projection, using the latitudes as vertical coordinates, and the longitudes as horizontal coordinates.
 But first, let’s list some of its data.